gpopesc/xfce-ubuntu-synology/README.md

 # xfce-ubuntu-synology
-xfce frontend based on ubuntu image, teste on Synology with docker
+xfce frontend based on ubuntu image, tested on Synology with docker